• About

 1. If desiring crunchy asparagus, blanch the asparagus for 30 seconds.

 2. Don't mince the garlic with a knife because the garlic chunks will not evenly disperse into the garlic aioli sauce.
+I recommend using a garlic press to crush the garlic or mashing the garlic with a mortar and pestle.
+Here's a post on how to make garlic paste.

 3. Use fresh garlic and fresh lemon juice for this garlic aioli sauce.